hjwp/www.obeythetestinggoat.com/content/using-builtin-views-forms-for-new-user-registration-django.md

         # rest of your URLs as normal
     )

-Then, in *register.html*, you get a `{{ form }}` you can use, including a username, password and password confirmation, and it handles validation errors and EVERYTHING.
+Then, in *register.html* (which you do have to create yourself), you get a `{{ form }}` you can use, including a username, password and password confirmation, and it handles validation errors and EVERYTHING.

 Obviously it doesn't include registering (and validating) an email address for the user, but still, I'm pretty excited.
 Did everyone else already